Cysteine desulfurase

-Thus, the two substrates of this enzyme are L-cysteine and [enzyme]-cysteine], whereas its two products are L-alanine and [enzyme]-S-sulfanylcysteine.
-One group of authors has given it the acronym hapE, for hydrogen sulfide, alanine, and pyruvate producing enzyme.
+Thus, the two substrates of this enzyme are L-cysteine and [enzyme]-cysteine, whereas its two products are L-alanine and [enzyme]-S-sulfanylcysteine, the hydropersulfide of the active site cysteine.
+One group of authors has given it the acronym hapE, for hydrogen sulfide, alanine, and pyruvate producing enzyme, as hydropersulfides are readily reduced to produce hydrogen sulfide.

-This enzyme belongs to the family of transferases, specifically the sulfurtransferases, which transfer sulfur-containing groups.
+These enzymes belong to the family of transferases, specifically the sulfurtransferases, which transfer sulfur-containing groups.
+This function is critical for the assembly of iron-sulfur cluster-containing proteins.
 The systematic name of this enzyme class is L-cysteine:[enzyme cysteine] sulfurtransferase.
-Other names in common use include IscS, NIFS, NifS, SufS, and cysteine desulfurylase.
+These proteins are also known as cysteine desulfurylases.

+Known cysteine desulfurases in prokaryotes include IscS (UniProt accession: P0A6B7), NifS (UniProt accession: P05341), and SufS (UniProt accession: P0A6B7).
+These are named after the corresponding iron-sulfur cluster assembly pathways: nitrogen fixation (NIF), iron-cluster assembly (ISC) and sulfur assimilation (SUF).
+All three proteins are very similar in structure, however SufS is mechanistically distinct from NifS and IscS.
+In the mitochondria of mammalian cells, NFS1 acts as the primary cysteine desulfurase.

 Function

-Bacteria contain cysteine desulfurases to form iron sulfur clusters in proteins.
+Bacteria and mitochondria contain cysteine desulfurases to form iron sulfur clusters in proteins.
 However recently it has been shown that the enzyme, which produces hydrogen sulfide from cysteine, is also a virulence factor, namely for M.pneumoniae, in that it causes both α-hemolysis and β-haemolysis of red blood cells.

-In mammals, the enzyme participates in thiamine metabolism.
+IscS participates in bacterial thiamine metabolism by transfer of its hydropersulfide sulfur to the sulfur carrier protein ThiS.